MetaMask/metamask-extension/test/e2e/playwright/mmi/README.md

 ## Contact MMI team

-If you encounter any problems while working on these e2e tests, you can write into the Consensys Slack channel `metamask-mmi-collab`.
+If you encounter any problems while working on these e2e tests, you can write into the Consensys Slack channel `#contact-mmi-team`.